Niko Gießelmann

-Niko Gießelmann (born 26 September 1991) is a German professional footballer who plays as a left-back.
+Niko Gießelmann (born 26 September 1991) is a German professional footballer who plays as a left-back for Regionalliga Nord club Hannover 96 II.

 Career

 Gießelmann joined 2.
 Bundesliga side Greuther Fürth on a free transfer in summer 2013, signing a three-year contract until 2016.

 In June 2017, Gießelmann moved to league rivals Fortuna Düsseldorf on a three-year deal.

 In July 2020, after his contract with Fortuna Düsseldorf had expired, Gießelmann signed for Union Berlin.

 On 6 September 2023, Gießelmann returned to Greuther Fürth, signing a two-year contract.